 “Well… I made it,” I say with a great big smile.

 It’s time for that last beer as I sit on the grassy bank with my new friends waiting for our boat.
 I look across the Colorado straight up the Green.
 The river curves and disappears into the ancient walls of the canyon.
 I know I left a piece of my soul there in that labyrinth.
-Those calm waters will run deep.
+Still waters run deep.